 Facebook’s algorithm has been changing – and it’s all anyone who cares about social media marketing seems to be talking about!

-(Well, that, and all of the major social media PR crises and data privacy issues that have seemingly dominated the news cycle in 2018.)
+(Well, that, and all of the major social media PR crises and data privacy issues that have seemingly dominated the news cycle.)

 For marketers – and brands who rely on Facebook to reach new audiences, retarget their existing clients, and build up loyal followings – Facebook has long been king.
 Next to Google, it’s the largest digital marketing platform by a wide margin, soaking up more attention (and ad dollars) than just about anywhere else on the internet.